 Dr Luke Smith is a qualified clinical neuropsychologist who works with clients who have a range of different neurological and psychiatric conditions.
 He consults across Victoria and Tasmania.
 His qualifications include a Bachelor in Psychology (Honours) from the University of South Australia and Doctor of Psychology (Clinical Neuropsychology) from La Trobe university.
 He is registered as a psychologist with the Psychology Board of Australia with specialist endorsement in clinical neuropsychology.
 He is a member of the Australia Psychological Society and Victorian College of Clinical Neuropsychologists.
 He is also a registered supervisor for training psychologists.
 Luke is a registered provider for the Department of Veteran’s Affairs (DVA), the Traffic Accident Commission (TAC) clients.
 He also provides services to National Disability Insurance Scheme (NDIS) clients with self-managed or plan-managed funds.

-Previous to gaining qualification as a neuropsychologist, Luke was a counsellor and behaviour management consultant for many years.
+Previous to gaining qualification as a clinical neuropsychologist, Luke was a counsellor and behaviour management consultant for many years.
 This has added a unique skill set to his neuropsychological practice.
 He also has a passion for education and skills training, and is a mindfulness tutor in the Health Enhancement Program at Monash University.

 Luke has experience in: